-8. TRANSFER
+8) TRANSFER

-If the ownership of a product is transferred during the warranty coverage period, this warranty shall also be transferred and be valid for the remaining coverage period provided that BRP is notified of such transfer of ownership in the following way:

-BRP or an authorized Bombardier ATV distributor/dealer receives a proof that the former owner agreed to the transfer of ownership, in addition to the coordinates of the new owner.
-The distributor will then forward this information directly to BRP.
+If the ownership of a product is transferred during the warranty coverage period, this warranty shall also be transferred and be valid for the remaining coverage period provided BRP or an authorized Bombardier ATV distributor/dealer receives a proof that the former owner agreed to the transfer of ownership, in addition to the coordinates of the new owner.

-9. CONSUMER ASSISTANCE
+9) CONSUMER ASSISTANCE

-- a) In the event of a controversy or a dispute in connection with this BRP LIMITED WAR-RANTY, BRP suggests that you try to resolve the issue at the dealership level.
+- a) In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
 We recommend discussing the issue with the authorized dealer's service manager or owner. - b) If further assistance is required, the distributor's service department should be contacted in order to resolve the matter. - c) If the matter still remains unresolved then contact BRP by writing to us at the address listed below.